The Beggars: Description

 To see through these cripples that Bruegel is her equal.

 Analysis

 Modern eyes may be inclined to conclude that Bruegel intended to invoke sympathy for the plight of the disabled figures, but from a historical perspective this is unlikely.
 Europeans of Bruegel's time gave little regard to beggars, and the painting provides hints that Bruegel shared this denigration: the figures are outside the town walls and are posed in such ways as to provoke contempt and amusement.
-The foxtail on some of the figures was a symbol at the time of ridicule in political caricature and real life.
+The foxes' tails on some of the figures was a symbol at the time of ridicule in political caricature and real life.
 The woman behind them bears an empty bowl and may appear to be ignoring the beggars.